correctedcloud/aws-overview/README.md

 It provides small graph/sparkline overviews for various AWS services and relevant information in an interactive interface.

-I built this primarily as a test of [Claude Code](https://github.com/anthropics/claude-code).
-Except for a manual fix early in the process to use the AWS region from the profile if available, every line of code was written by Claude using that tool, as well as the rest of this
+I built this primarily as a test of [Claude Code](https://github.com/anthropics/claude-code) and [aider](https://github.com/Aider-AI/aider).
-README.
-The cost was approximately $10 USD.

 ## Services

 ### Autoscaling/Load Balancing

 - Shows the health status for each target group, grouped by load balancer

+### EC2

+- Displays a list of EC2 instances with key information like state, type, and ID
+- Provides detailed instance information including platform, launch time, and network details

 ### RDS